Hardware Matrix Multiplication

 Matrix multiplication is one of those rather mysterious math problems that most of us dreaded in college!
 But to be clear, matrix multiplication is an important operation in linear algebra as it provides an organized system for performing linear transformations on sets of linear equations.

 There are dozens of applications that use matrix multiplication.
-For example, matrix multiplication is critical in 3D graphics to perform coordinate transformations, and matrices are commonly used in scientific and engineering problems.
-Also, matrix multiplication is found in many modern software applications, such as performing the “page rank” calculation for prioritizing the importance of a web page.
-Matrix multiplication is also important for tensor-based operations, whereas a tensor is a generalized matrix composed of other tensors, vectors and scalar values.
+For example, matrix multiplication is critical in 3D graphics to perform coordinate transformations, and matrices are commonly used in scientific and engineering problems involving linear algebra.
+Also, matrix multiplication is found in many modern software applications, such as performing the “page rank” algorithm for prioritizing the importance of a web page based on its relevance.
+Matrix multiplication is also fundamental to AI training and inference applications and performs a critical role within tensor-based processors (TPUs).

 One issue with matrix multiplication is the large amount of product summations that must be performed.
 To perform matrix multiplication, a dot product is generated for each element of the resulting matrix so that M3 number of multiply accumulations is performed for an M x M matrix.
 Matrix multiplication is a significant burden for modern CPUs which often rely on floating-point operations to perform general purpose computation.
 One reason is that while the floating-point format is very flexible, it is inefficient for multiply-and-accumulate operations especially if the operations will be pipelined.